paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-01-27-even_more_responsive_answers.md

 ## Tables

-{% include 'quote' with 'I deal a lot with dashboards and still can’t find a good way of handling tables… please help!'
+{% render 'quote' with 'I deal a lot with dashboards and still can’t find a good way of handling tables… please help!'
   caption: '[@joewattsdesign, 4 December 2014](https://twitter.com/joewattsdesign/status/540530144616910848)'
 %}